chrisdancee/react-ios-pwa-prompt/README.md

 - 🛠 Fully configurable, set how many times you want to see it, and after how many page visits.
 - 📃 PWA available offline?
 In full screen mode?
 Customise the content of your prompts message through props.
 - ⚡️ Efficient.
 Very little overhead for non-iOS devices and does as little work as needed for each page load.
-- 📱 Detects user's iOS version to provide the correct icon set.
-- 🌕 Will display a dark mode if enabled on iOS 13 and 14.
+- 🌕 Light & dark mode available depending on user's settings.

 ## Usage

-1. Add `react-ios-pwa-prompt` as a dependency using `yarn add react-ios-pwa-prompt`.
+1. Add `react-ios-pwa-prompt` as a dependency using `pnpm add react-ios-pwa-prompt`.

 2. Import into your project: